chazzyko/laravel-nginx-docker/README.md

 # To install Latest Laravel on Docker

-# Git pull this repo
+# Git pull this repo and build Docker images
 sudo docker-compose build && sudo docker-compose up -d

 # To pull Laravel repo (src/ - in the same location with Dockerfile)